mp-83/ProQuiz/README.md

 ### Compose

-To start the application is enought to
+To start the application is enough to
 ```
 docker-compose up -d
 ```